skyflowapi/skyflow-js/README.md

  },
  responseBody: {
      resource: {
-         cvv2: cvvElement   // pass the element where the cvv response from the gateway will be mounted }
+         cvv2: cvvElement   // pass the element where the cvv response from the Connection will be mounted }
      }
    }
 }

-const response = skyflowClient.invokeGateway(gatewayConfig);
+const response = skyflowClient.invokeConnection(connectionConfig);
 ```

 Sample Response: